dataswift/open-source-developer-portal/app/support/hap_application.md

 description: "HAT Applications"
 ---

-# Certification and Rating for HAP
+# Certification and Rating for HAT Applications
-The self-certification process for potential HAT Application Providers and a Rating System are still under development.
+The self-certification process for potential HAT Application Providers and a Rating System for apps built on hat are still under development.